Tune in to our weekly podcast with Emily Bosson as she gets the inside word on all things breeding and racing.

 Inspiring galloper Julius marked a successful return to the racing scene with an impressive Group 3 victory after recently recovering from a tendon injury which saw him officially retire 12 months ago, trainer John Bell talks about the hard work that went into the geldings’ recovery to resume his racing career.

 Slade in for the Long Game

-Expat kiwi Bruce Slade focuses on a new venture after amassing a range of experience in his breeding and racing career with the launch of Kestrel Thoroughbreds, Bruce discusses how his new bloodstock consultancy business came about along with an important message for anyone starting out in the industry.
+New Zealand bred Bruce Slade focuses on a new venture in his career with the launch of Kestrel Thoroughbreds.
+After amassing a range of experiences in the breeding and racing world Slade discusses how his new bloodstock consultancy business came about, along with an important message for anyone starting out in the industry.

 Kiwi Stayers Seize Jericho Cup

 Last weekend’s ANZAC-themed feature saw White Robe Lodge score a quinella with sons of resident sire Raise the Flag, Stud Manager Wayne Stewart outlines the strong family bloodlines and close relations between the successful stayers.

 Gibbins Salutes Century Old Race